 A global PEO will help a foreign company expand its business overseas quickly and effectively.
 When HR and administrative tasks are outsourced to a PEO, the company can concentrate on more important business goals.
 The funds saved through engaging a PEO can then be put towards further expanding a business.

-While there are no disadvantages to using a global PEO, there are some circumstances where it may not be the best choice.
-Engaging a global PEO is preferable when you need a quick and cost-effective entry into a new market – while growing your international enterprise or testing the market.
+While there are, strictly speaking, no disadvantages to using a Global PEO, there are some circumstances where it may not be the best choice.
+Engaging a Global PEO is preferable when you need a quick and cost-effective entry into a new market – while growing your international enterprise or testing the market.

 As your business grows, it can make sense to transition from a global PEO to a local entity in your country of expansion.
 It may be better to transition to a local entity when:

-For more information, see Should You Switch from a Global PEO to a Local Entity?
+- Read more about this topic at Should You Switch from a Global PEO to a Local Entity?

 Costs involved in Global PEO services

 The location of the business will also be a determining factor.
-Most PEOs charge a client company an annual flat-rate fee for each employee.
+Most Global PEOs charge a client company an annual or monthly flat-rate fee for each employee.
 Some also charge a percentage of the employee’s salary.

 This rate may be higher depending on the terms of the agreement.
 For example, the client may want to provide an added contribution to existing employee benefits and salaries.
 The more tasks required, the higher the rate will be.

 Given the number of PEOs today, choosing the right PEO for your business can prove overwhelming.
-When you partner with New Horizons’ Global PEO, your business can tap into emerging international markets; without needing to establish a local entity or subsidiary.
-And by fast-tracking your compliant access to new markets in days – not months – your business can save thousands in expansion costs.
+When you partner with Horizons, your business can tap into emerging international markets; without needing to establish a local entity or subsidiary, and in full compliance with local and international laws.
+And by fast-tracking your access to new markets in days – not months – your business can save thousands in expansion costs.